How the ‘Live’ Double Album Showcased Fleetwood Mac in Top Form

-Despite their reputation of being a dynamic live act, it wasn't until Dec.
-8, 1980, when Fleetwood Mac finally got around to issuing a document of themselves in concert.
+Despite their reputation of being a dynamic live act, Fleetwood Mac didn't get around to issuing a document of themselves in concert until Dec.
+8, 1980.
 Titled simply Live, the double LP was culled from their 1979 Tusk tour, and stands as a snapshot of a moment in transition for the band.

-Since forming in 1967, Fleetwood Mac had gone through a laundry list of personnel changes until finally striking it rich with the addition of guitarist /singer/songwriter Lindsey Buckingham and vocalist Stevie Nicks.
-In 1977, the mega-selling Rumours put the band at the top of the mountain, with, perhaps, nowhere to go but down.
-1979's wildly experimental tour de force, Tusk, had Buckingham pushing the band into new directions, and left both fans and fellow band members a bit confused.
+Fleetwood Mac had gone through a laundry list of personnel changes since forming in 1967, until finally striking it rich with the addition of guitarist /singer/songwriter Lindsey Buckingham and vocalist Stevie Nicks.
+In 1977, the mega-selling Rumours put the band at the top of the mountain, with perhaps nowhere to go but down.
+Tusk, 1979's wildly experimental tour de force, had Buckingham pushing the band into new directions, and left both fans and fellow group members a bit confused.

-Despite selling over four million copies, it was still deemed a failure, but the band hit the road to sold-out shows in a tour that was nothing short of mammoth.
+Despite selling over four million copies, Tusk was still deemed a failure, but Fleetwood Mac hit the road to sold-out shows in a tour that was nothing short of mammoth.
 The Tusk world tour kicked off in the fall of 1979, and wrapped up a year later after crisscrossing the globe.
 Some of the shows were recorded and would eventually comprise the live album.

-Former Mac manager Cliff Davis told Circus, "My feeling about good live albums is this, sometimes you can get an artist who, no matter how they sound in the studio, simply excel live.
-And Fleetwood Mac made their name as a live band."
+"My feeling about good live albums is this," former band manager Cliff Davis told Circus, "sometimes you can get an artist who, no matter how they sound in the studio, simply excel live – and Fleetwood Mac made their name as a live band."
 Live shows just why with blistering versions of such classics as "Rhiannon," "Go Your Own Way," and a particularly storming "I'm So Afraid."

-Though the live album sold well, easily going gold, it failed to make the Billboard Top 10 and, on the heels of the less-than-mega sales of Tusk, the band's next move was being questioned.
-Ultimately that turned out to be a much-deserved break while members pursued their own paths before returning in 1982 with Mirage.
+Though the live album sold well, easily going gold, Live failed to make the Billboard Top 10.
+On the heels of the less-than-mega sales of Tusk, Fleetwood Mac's next move was being questioned.
+Ultimately, they took a much-deserved break while members pursued their own paths before returning in 1982 with Mirage.

 "Being in a group where people will give you honest feedback, tell you when you've got your head up your ass.
 You need that thing when other people in the band have as much at stake as you do," Buckingham told BAM in early 1981.
 "We could certainly all do solo albums, but that wouldn't be the death of Fleetwood Mac.
 There are still good creative ties and I think we all still enjoy and need the feedback we get from the group situation.
 I can't imagine not feeling that way anytime soon."